Skip to content

-Social media data unpacks key drivers of COVID-19 vaccine hesitancy
+Covid-19: Social data unpacks key drivers of vaccine hesitancy

 In addition to corroborating national survey findings that South Africans are predominantly pro-COVID-19 vaccination, social media data is able to unpack the key drivers of vaccine hesitancy, most recently revealing that fear around health and safety grew exponentially when the Johnson & Johnson (J&J) rollout was temporarily suspended.